A-I-Lab-Tapes/documentation/README.md

   Lester Earnest
   November 2009

+  **A System for Long-Term Document Preservation** by
+  Larry Masinter, Michael Welch; Adobe
+  2006

 # Samples of the tape data from SU and MIT
 coming soon to github repo from other repositories and web-sites